- The Washington Times - Friday, November 14, 2025

 Mr. Lee “has been moving South Korea toward an anti-religious dictatorial attitude, with his administration locking up a growing number of religious leaders,” Mr. Gingrich said.

-The harsh detention of Mrs. Han, Rev. Son and other Christian leaders, large-scale police raids, investigations, and questioning on political matters of other conservative pastors in South Korea have religious freedom advocates and international officials warning that Mr. Lee’s administration appears to be weaponizing the justice system against political opponents.
+The harsh detention of Mrs. Moon, Rev. Son and other Christian leaders, large-scale police raids, investigations, and questioning on political matters of other conservative pastors in South Korea have religious freedom advocates and international officials warning that Mr. Lee’s administration appears to be weaponizing the justice system against political opponents.

 Rev. Son is said by his son, Chance, to be in fair health but is suffering from mold in his cell.